 All that was left to do were the many hours cleaning the seeds by hand to get them ready for sowing and then to set up the experiment.

 Anybody who works with plants will tell you it is quite a nerve-racking experience, involving much patience and strong nerves.
 We sowed many seeds, more than we needed as germination is not always certain.
 After some nail-biting days the news was good, germination was a success.
 We had all the plant material to set up the experiment we needed to answer our question.

 Our results showing that only diverse plant communities lead to the evolution of more positive interactions, thereby increasing the positive effects of ecosystem functioning, has surprised many scientists in this field, and has emphasized the need to focus on evolutionary processes as well as ecological processes in biodiversity research.

+Thank you to all at the Jena Experiment which is funded by the Deutsche Forschungsgemeinschaft (DFG).
 We would like to give special thanks to Bernhard Schmid.
 Thanks too to Daniel Trujillo Villegas, Leigh Oesch, Theres Zwimpfer, Matthias Furler, René Husi for their practical assistance and the people of the Jena Experiment.
 For financial support, thanks to the University Research Priority Program on Global Change and Biodiversity of the University of Zurich, Swiss National Science Foundation and the Rural & Environment Science & Analytical Services Division of the Scottish Government through the Strategic Research Programme.